 Two tests will be given during the semester.
-Several in-class quizzes will be given at the beginning of classes on TopHat.
+Several in-class quizzes will be given on TopHat.
 Those quiz scores will be counted as bonus points towards tests.

 • Labs: 200 points

 Labs were normally hold for two hours weekly.
 You will be required to attend the labs and finish lab assignments to receive credit.
 More information about the lab will be provided by your TA.
 Please note that lab attendance is mandatory and three missed labs will result in an automatic F for the entire course.